ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 [CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) uses edge locations and regions as a CDN point of presence.
 It isn't just for ALL the content on a static website anymore and an Adobe STMP stream distributions.

-One gotcha is that CloudFront will wait for first request to resolve before processing the second request.
+One gotcha is that in cases of duplicate request from different clients CloudFront will wait for first request to resolve before processing the second request.
 Uploading via CDN is faster but does not cache.
 You have to disable the distribution before you can delete it!

+Per Distribution service limits include:

+- 40 Gbps data transfer rate

+- 100,000 requests per second

+- 25 Origins

+- 100 CNAMES

+Per Account limits include:

+- 200 web distributions; 100 RTMP

 ## Distributions

 A Distribution is the name for the CDN you create - essentially a collection of Edge Locations.
-Two types of distributions: RTMP (for a Adobe Flash server???) and Web Distribution.
+Two types of distributions: RTMP, for Adobe Flash based content, and a Web Distribution which can use S3 or a custom origin.

 GET, HEAD, OPTIONS can be cached; PUT, POST, PATCH, DELETE are not cached and do not invalidate objects in the cache

 Custom origins and custom origin rules determine which part of website requests go where.

+### RTMP Distributions

+Unlike these file based options RTMP Distributions is an actual streaming of video instead of serving files and the origin must be a S3 bucket.
+Does not support iOS or HTML and only support Adobe Flash.

 ### Web Distributions

 A 0 TTL forces CloudFront to check the `If-Modified-Since` header to see if the origin has changed.

+If it is dyanamic content use a custom origin; enable forwarding query string; and set the TTL to 0.
+TTL = 0 enables a pull through caching mechanism where CloudFront sends a GET request to the origin with an "If-Modified-Since" header.

-### Video Distributions
+#### Video Distributions

 Video streaming is essentially a web cloud front distribution that hosts video oriented files - except for RTMP.
 There is no [streaming switch](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-hit-ratio.html#cache-hit-ratio-http-streaming) for CloudFront.
 Types of video oriented distribution options include: